-Note 14 - New Accounting Pronouncements
+Note 15 - New Accounting Pronouncements

-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers".
+In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers.
 This ASU is a comprehensive new revenue recognition model that requires a company to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration the company expects to receive in exchange for those goods or services.
-In July 2015, the FASB decided to delay the effective date of ASU 2014-09 by one year.
-This ASU is effective for annual reporting periods beginning after December 15, 2017 and early adoption is permitted as of January 1, 2017.
-We plan to adopt this ASU on January 1, 2018.
-The new standard will become effective beginning with the first quarter of 2018 and can be adopted either retrospectively to each prior reporting period presented or as a cumulative effect adjustment as of the date of adoption.
-The Company is currently evaluating both the impact of adopting this new guidance on the consolidated financial statements and the method of adoption.
+In March, April and May 2016, the FASB issued ASU 2016-08 related to principal versus agent considerations; ASU 2016-10 related to identifying performance obligations and licensing; and ASU 2016-12 clarifying the guidance on assessing collectability, presenting sales taxes, measuring noncash consideration, and certain transition matters, respectively.
+These additional ASUs provide supplemental adoption guidance and clarification to ASU 2014-09.
+The guidance in these ASUs is effective for annual reporting periods beginning after December 15, 2017 and early adoption is permitted as of January 1, 2017.
+The standard allows the option of either a full retrospective adoption, meaning the standard is applied to all periods presented, or a modified retrospective adoption, meaning the standard is applied only to the most current period.
+The Company will adopt the new standard on January 1, 2018.
+The Company is currently evaluating the impact of adopting this new guidance on the consolidated financial statements, however we currently anticipate applying the modified retrospective approach.